Setting Neptune credentials#

 Logging anonymously#

-If you haven't registered, you can also log anonymously to a public project (make sure not to publish sensitive data through your source code!):
+If you haven't registered, you can also log anonymously to a public project: